 - Averaged Inventory Dollars

-This satisfies the first two S.M.A.R.T. requirements: we have specific metrics, including rules for calculating them.
-And, with the rules in place, we know how to measure them.
+With the rules in place to calculate these metrics, we know how to measure them.
 They are, therefore, measurable.

 It will be simple enough to create a Microsoft Excel® workbook that can track and chart over time Inventory Dollars on-hand against the baseline average.
 In the same workbook, we can create a sheet—and a chart—that tracks week-by-week Customer Service Levels.
 This would be compared to a forecast improvement that begins at 84 percent 60 days after the commencement of the DDMRP implementation, and follows a straight-line trend up to 98 percent over six months.